Curb appeal landscaping is more than just mowing the lawn once a week.

-Steer clear of having junk laying around your property especially garden gnomes that can overwhelm the look.
+Steer clear of junk laying around your property, especially garden gnomes that can overwhelm the look.

-By all means if you like to add decor to your landscaping keep it to a minimum so it doesn’t look junky.
+If you like to add decor to your landscaping, keep it to a minimum so it doesn’t look junky.

-If you have garbage laying around, pick it up because litter just ruins the look of a property.
+Also, if you have garbage lying around, pick it up because litter ruins the look of a property.

-Always keep your garbage bins hidden away on the side of the house or in the garage if you can.
+Always keep your garbage bins hidden away on the side of the house or in the garage, if possible.

 Planning Curb Appeal Landscaping Is Worth The Effort

-If you’re still not convinced that you can add curb appeal landscaping start slow.
+If you’re still not convinced that you can add curb appeal, landscaping starts slowly.

-Do what you can afford and implement any of the free or inxpensive ways I’ve listed above.
+Only do what you can afford and implement any free or inexpensive ways I’ve listed above.

 Recent CBB Blog Posts You May Have Missed